matin-sekhavat/goal-todos/README.md

 so this project is all about simple Typescript Todolists that users can **add** and **delete** their goals.This project is only for improving my typescript Fundamental.

+in This project i'm using react-typescript and tailwindcss

 ## how to run this Project?

 so for run this project you can clone this project in your code editor or you can simply download the Zip file.